sidtronics/MyArduinoProjects/Basic/thermistor/README.md

-# Thermistor
+# Thermistor Interfacing
 This sketch is used to measure ambient temperature using a thermistor.
 To calculate temperature we first calculate resistance of thermistor by creating a voltage divider using a known resistor.
 Once we know the resistance of thermistor we can plug it into
 Steinhart-Hart equation.
-This will yield us temperature in kelvin.
+This will yield us temperature in Kelvin.
 We can convert it into Celsius by subtracting 273.15.

 ## Requirements:
 1. Thermistor (any value)